1337joe/du-ship-displays/README.md

 * Make sure it's activated: if the power button on the top right section has a red ring instead of a green bar click on it to turn on the Anti-Gravity Generator element.
 * Make sure you have enough pulsors placed and that they are linked to the Anti-Gravity Generator.
 * Make sure you're at no less than 1,000m altitude.
-* Bring the base altitude down to your current altitude, then raise it back up once the anti-gravity effect kicks in.
+* Make sure the current base altitude is within 500m of ship altitude.
+It may take some time to get there.
 * The ship isn't under active control: either sit in the controller seat or activate a remote controller.
+* In some cases it may be necessary to unlink the pulsors from the Anti-Gravity Generator and re-link them if nothing else works.

 #### Can't edit altitude: